sneakysneak/docs/pages/custom-connectors/08-scripting.md

 *Note: [Mergefield] above represents fields inserted by Cyclr in **Step Setup** when choosing **Type a Value** and selecting from the dropdowns.*

-## Events
+### Event Handlers

 Events are triggered at certain points when a Cycle runs, allowing you to modify data using "event handlers" which are simply Javascript functions.

-### Event Handlers

 To add an event handler, put a Javascript function at the Connector or Method level, or in the Advanced Settings area of a Step in the Cycle Builder, using the event name as the name of the function, e.g.: